StacieL/doc/docs/CreateAppFromScratch-MyVeryFirstApp.md

 <div class = "caution">
 <b>CAUTION</b>

-* It's important to publish your primary key in order to identify each record of your database.
+* We recommend to publish your primary key in order to identify each record of your database.
 </div>

 ![alt-text](assets/CreateYourAppFromScratch/Contact-app-structure-section-4D-for-iOS.png)